joe7575/shrink_map/README.md

 That means:

-Simple dirt towers without further decorative blocks, or dug caves without torches, protective blocks or similar will be deleted.
+Simple dirt towers without further decorative blocks, or dug caves without torches, protective blocks or similar will be deleted as long as there are no blocks from the whitelist around at least 80x80x80 blocks.